RunoVj/weather_bot/README.md

 Type /start to get instruction or /weather to get current weather in Moscow

+Also you can get weather in another place by providing latitude and longitude coordinates: /weather 55.55, 66.66

 # Requirements
 Python > 3.6.9 and higher